 That’s where an experienced Los Angeles car accident attorney comes in handy.
 There are multiple ways to hold a car driver liable for engaging in a street race on public streets.

-Our finest lawyers at JML Law take each and every of our cases seriously and conduct a thorough investigation in your best interests, including but not limited to:
+Our finest lawyers at JML Law take each and every one of our cases seriously and conduct a thorough investigation in your best interests, including but not limited to:

 There are quite a few obstacles you can encounter if you’re filing a lawsuit against a street racer.
 First of all, you must prove the defendant was driving a car on a public road and was intentionally engaging in a street racing contest.